Medicare Enrollment: How and When to Enroll in Medicare

 Initial Enrollment Period for Medicare Part D:

-You can enroll in a stand-alone Medicare prescription drug plan during your Initial Enrollment Period for Part D. You are eligible for drug coverage if:
+You can enroll in a stand-alone Medicare prescription drug plan during your Initial Enrollment Period for Part D. You are eligible for prescription drug coverage if:

 - You live in a service area covered by the health plan, and